Frequently Asked Questions

 Our experience has shown that the greatest hindrance to success in our program has been a student's lack of previous preparation in computing and/or mathematics.
 By asking applicants to list the relevant courses already listed on their transcript, it is made clear to both the applicant and the program faculty how the background of the student fits with our program.
 Even if the preparation in one prerequisite topic area is weak, applicants who are strong in other areas may still be admitted, possibly with some conditions for make-up work.
 Applicants are encouraged to elaborate on their experience in the prerequisite areas in their SOP.

 The GRE is a mandatory component for a complete application for the M.S, but not for the Certificate.
 If you took the GRE so long ago that the official scores are no longer available, please include an unofficial copy of your old scores with your application and an explanation.
 Any application requires evidence that you can succeed in rigorous graduate-level academic coursework, and the GRE is important, but not the only, piece of evidence for this.
 Hence any application for the M.S. without GRE scores will be considered incomplete.

 TOEFL scores are mandatory for most international applicants applying to the Data Science masters program.

 Exceptions may be made for those applicants that meet the following requirements:

-Applicants who have been working full-time in the United States in a Data Science related field for at least two years can inquire about an exemption.
+Applicants who have been working full-time in the United States in a Data Science related field for at least two years.